esp8266/Arduino/cores/esp8266/umm_malloc/README.md

 - n  is the index of the next block in the heap
 - p  is the index of the previous block in the heap

-Note that the free list information is gone, because it's now being used to store actual data for the application.
-It would have been nice to store the next and previous free list indexes as well, but that would be a waste of space.
+Note that the free list information is gone because it's now being used to store actual data for the application.
 If we had even 500 items in use, that would be 2,000 bytes for free list information.
 We simply can't afford to waste that much.

 The address of the `...` area is what is returned to the application